tianhaotan/MultiLayer/README.md

   ```
   ./pred.py
   ```
-<li>Predict file will be generated</li>
+<li>Predicted transfer integral  will be generated in a file named 'predDIY'</li>
 </ol>

 <p><strong>########## Training yourself models ##########</strong></p>
 <ol>
-<li>make sure you have download the pre-trained model and dataset file, You can also generate your own dataset file form Filtered feature file and transfer integrals file by run</li>
+<li>Please ensure that you have downloaded the pre-trained model and dataset file.
+You can also read your own dataset file from the filtered feature file and transfer integrals file by run</li>